tekosulaiman/tekosulaiman.site/content/posts/essential-documents-for-project-managers.md

 And here’s the reality: even when plans are carefully written, things rarely go exactly as expected.
 That’s why I always prepare options A, B, and C as backup strategies.
 Flexibility is part of the job.
 But above all, project management is **99% communication**.
 The remaining 1% is technical, captured in documents so nothing gets lost along the way.

+> Looking to strengthen your leadership toolkit?
+Check out [Management Effectiveness: Lessons from the Field](https://tekosulaiman.site/management-effectiveness-lessons-from-the-field/) for practical insights.

 ## Core Documents in My Portfolio
 Based on my experience, these are the documents I consistently prepare to manage projects effectively.
 Think of them as both a portfolio and a toolkit that keeps the project on track.